Skip to main content

 Let’s salute some of Salford’s modernist heroes.

 To clarify, there’s no hierarchy or pecking order implied in the individuals discussed here.
-Each is included because their work provides context to a particular place and time, helping frame wider cultural and social shifts across Salford during periods of significant economic and urban change.
-These are figures whose work I admire for its integrity and its close engagement with lived experience.
+Each is included because their work provides context to a particular place and time, helping frame wider cultural and social shifts across Salford during periods of economic and urban change.
+These are figures whose work I admire for integrity and close engagement with lived experience.
+A useful starting point for understanding had been found in University prospectus guides produced between 1900 and 1960.
+These documents demonstrate how the institution responded to local industrial needs, offering courses in areas such as stone masonry, coal-tar chemistry, weaving, cotton manufacturing, and dyeing and bleaching.
+Over time, these programmes evolved to include building, civil engineering, telecommunications, gas fitting, and eventually nuclear technology.
 Literary and cultural responses to Salford’s changing landscape emerged alongside these developments.

-Walter Greenwood’s Love on the Dole (1933) remains one of the most influential portrayals of working-class life in the area known locally as Hanky Park, bounded by Broad Street, Ellor Street, Cross Lane, and Fitzwarren Street.
-At its peak, the neighbourhood housed thousands of residents in dense terraced housing before large-scale redevelopment in the mid-twentieth century reshaped the area.
+Walter Greenwood’s Love on the Dole (1933) remains one of the most influential portrayals of working-class life in the area known locally as Hanky Park, a past area once bounded by Broad Street, Ellor Street, Cross Lane, and Fitzwarren Street.
+At the peak, the neighbourhood housed thousands of residents in dense terraced housing before large-scale redevelopment took hold.
 Inspired partly by real events such as the 1931 protests later known as the “Battle of Bexley Square,” Greenwood’s work captured both hardship and resilience.
-The University’s Archives and Special Collections hold original manuscripts of Love on the Dole, offering a direct connection to this literary history.
+The University’s Walter Greenwood Collection holds original manuscripts of Love on the Dole, a direct connection to this literary history.
+Similarly, the playwright Shelagh Delaney drew upon the social landscape.
+Known for A Taste of Honey (1958), her work explored the tensions and humour of everyday life within a changing city.
+In Ken Russell’s 1960 documentary (see below video), she described Salford as “a restless city, alive and dying in the same breath,” a phrase that continues to resonate when considering the pace of post-war redevelopment.

 Visual artists also documented these transitions.
 Between 1915 and 1925, L.S.
 Lowry studied at the Royal Technical College, Salford, refining the distinctive style that would later define his work.
 Many of the industrial landscapes he depicted were undergoing rapid change by the mid-twentieth century, as large-scale housing clearance and redevelopment programmes transformed neighbourhoods across Pendleton, Islington, Ordsall, and beyond.
 Much of his work looks out toward Peel Park.
 Local historian Robert Roberts described this period as one in which a distinctive culture disappeared alongside the built fabric, even as communities adapted to new environments; “a kind of culture unlikely to rise again had gone in that rubble.”
+Documentary photographer Shirley Baker captured these moments with sensitivity.
+Active between 1960 and 1981, her photographs record both the physical transformation of Salford and the experiences of residents navigating these changes.
+Her work invites reflection on the relationship between architecture, memory, and identity, preserving scenes that no longer exist in the contemporary city.

 Special thanks: Charlotte Delaney, Estate of Shirley Baker/Mary Evans Picture Library, Lowry Art Centre (The Lowry Collection, Salford).